Here are portions of a letter I received recently:

 I wonder how often sincere believers begin a ‘prayer time’ [whatever that means to them] with wordiness akin to “Listen, Lord, you servant’s speaking,” rather than being still before God.
 This would allow Him to speak to us, including revealing to us the way He wants us to pray.

 WORDS, WORDS, AND MORE WORDS!

-2. Over the years I?ve heard some comment or teaching about reminding God of His promises, and of standing on a particular Scripture when we pray.
-We can quote as many verses as we like, but unless they are linked with revelation, Holy Spirit quickening and present tense God-given understanding then I would feel that we are using a blunt and somewhat ineffectual instrument.
+2. Over the years I’ve heard some comments or teaching about reminding God of His promises, and of standing on a particular Scripture when we pray.
+We can quote as many verses as we like, but unless they are linked with revelation, Holy Spirit quickening, and present tense God-given understanding then I would feel that we are using a blunt and somewhat ineffectual instrument.

 People quote all kinds of Scripture to support all kinds of things, feeling that they cannot now be questioned – even though they may seem questionable to others.
 The written word needs to become a Holy Spirit quickened and Holy Spirit internalized word.

-5. Personally, in spite of the way I?ve written this letter, I seldom use the words ?pray? and prayer.?
-In our day they tend to have a religious connotation and to give the idea of limiting our conversation with God to special times and places.
-Healthy communication with a family member or friend is generally based on freedom to chat in bits and pieces whenever we are together.
+5. Personally, in spite of the way I’ve written this letter, I seldom use the words ‘pray’ and ‘prayer.’
+In our day they tend to have a religious connotation and give the idea of limiting our conversation with God to special times and places.
+Healthy communication with a family member or friend is generally based on the freedom to chat in bits and pieces whenever we are together.
 So it can be between us and God.

 Looking back over your letter yet again, I want to add these brief comments:

-I love the slogan of an airline which asks, ?When is the last time you did something for the first time.?
-Surely everyone who walks with the Lord, under the on-going direction of the Holy Spirit, can point to many examples of that, and not in the remote past, either.
+I love the slogan of an airline that asks, ‘When is the last time you did something for the first time?”
+Surely everyone who walks with the Lord, under the ongoing direction of the Holy Spirit, can point to many examples of that, and not in the remote past, either.